n0-b-dy/dev-logs/README.md

 #### 04-12-2024.

 -Alrighty, where to begin.
 Firstly, I am feeling overwhelmed when watching YouTube tutorials but i know thats all apart of the game and I need to overcome it somehow.
 I woke up feeling like it is all so much to remember but then when I am in the project looking at the code it does become familiar again.
 This feeling is strange..
 Some things I think I should brush up on are some terms I am not familiar with and will study those tonight.
 You know what really helped me was looking at what one term means at a time on youtube.
 Like a visual guide that some videos provide.
 I did not understand margin and padding but when I looked up a video it really helped visually.
 After, I should really jump into Javascript in the next couple of days.

+#### 04-13-2024.

+- Today I've been learning about JavaScript.
+I've learned pretty much the basics like variables, functions, arrays and much more.
+The problem with my current roadmap is that It just shows me the basics and not a lot of how to apply them in a project but there are other sources like w3 and bro code so I think I may go with those for further help.